vlstill/tedi/memory-models.md

 # Description of Memory Model Semantics {#sec:semantics}

-As already noted, it is often the case that CPU architecture specifications or language specifications describe memory models in an informal way.
+As already noted, it is often the case that CPU architecture specifications or language specifications describe memory models informally.
 This, however, can lead to imprecision when such specification is used for as a basis for a program, compiler or analyzer implementation.
 For this reason, it is useful to have formal semantics given to memory models.

 Two main options are used for the description of memory model semantics, an axiomatic semantics based on dependency relations between actions of the program \cite{TODO, TODO}, and operational semantics which describes working of an abstract machine which implements the given memory model \cite{TODO, TODO}.